josecarlosgt/Web-Design-and-Development/README.md

-Working with the DOM: Examples & Exercises
+# Tutorial #9: Working with the DOM - Examples & Exercises

 The following list contains links to examples exercises in JavaScript.
 Each link also provides a reference to suggested solutions.
 - [Handling events](https://jsfiddle.net/joseortiz/Lzj2etaf/)